Tuesday, 9 February 2016

 Such brain attacks are serious stuff -

-it's the second leading cause of death for people above the age of 60 years
+they are the SECOND-leading cause of death for people above the age of 60 years

-Reflecting on the past 3+ years as a stroke survivor, I've noticed a troubling trend that strokes aren't typically talked about (from prevention, identification & treatment to rehabilitation and life after stroke), perhaps because survivors and their close supporters worry their problems will distance them (which they have for myself as a stroke survivor under retirement age) or ultimately reflect upon them as an unworthy person - as if they’re/we're now defective as human beings and/or did something to directly cause the brain damage so should therefore suffer for surviving (for however long that should entail) - and this has surely been the vibes I've received from some in the strokes' wake.
+Reflecting on the past 3+ years as a stroke survivor, I've noticed a troubling trend that strokes aren't typically talked about (from prevention, identification & treatment to rehabilitation and life after stroke), perhaps because survivors and their close supporters worry their problems will distance them (which they certainly have shown in my instance) or ultimately reflect upon them as an (seemingly) unworthy person - as if they’re/we're now defective as human beings and/or did something to directly cause the brain damage so should therefore suffer for surviving (for however long that should entail) - and this has surely been the vibes I've received from some in the strokes' wake.
 So it seems that survivors tend to struggle on their own.
 Have you noticed this yourself?
 Do you find it odd - or perhaps unique - that there are only a selection of us survivors who (fortunately) do openly share our experiences, our insight and our newfound passion with the hope that stroke smarts become common knowledge?!
-These stroke smarts are not just for making others aware of how to identify a stroke as it's happening (or here's hoping, before it's about to strike), but also to know how to consciously make stroke smart lifestyle choices that will directly affect our risk by actively reducing such, whilst also gaining a broader understanding + compassion for stroke survivors (and their support network) on their confronting loss and ongoing, intensive rehabilitation journey.
+These stroke smarts are not just for making others aware of how to identify a stroke as it's happening (or here's hoping, before it's about to strike), but also to know how to consciously make stroke-smart lifestyle choices that will directly affect our risk by actively reducing such, whilst also gaining a broader understanding + compassion for stroke survivors (and their support network) on their confronting loss and ongoing, extensive rehabilitation journey.
 All winners!
 Such compassion and support includes a tale about a stroke survivor named Jon Petchey from Poole, U.K., who has fortunately shared his experience after he suffered a stroke in May 2008 which affected his right-hand side's movement, requiring a walking stick to assist with his balance and mobility in the brain injury's aftermath.
-In his line of work where luggage handling was a necessity, he then felt vulnerable and I'm sure other stroke survivors can relate to this sensation of uncertainty.
-Fortunately, open-minded (no pun intended) support came his way through a fellow stroke survivor, David Allen, who was empathetic and eager to support stroke survivors (good on ya, DA!) with fresh opportunities in their newfound brain-damaged life, so he contacted Stroke Association's Back To Work Project and Jon got a job (boom!), where instead of adapting equipment, Jon has simply adapted his working style with a perching stool in instances where others would stand.
+In his line of work where luggage handling was a necessity, he then felt vulnerable and I'm sure other stroke survivors can also relate to this sensation of uncertainty.
+Fortunately, open-minded (no pun intended) support came his way through a fellow stroke survivor, David Allen, who was empathetic and eager to support stroke survivors (good on ya, DA!) with fresh opportunities in their newfound brain-damaged life, so he contacted Stroke Association's Back-to-Work Project and Jon got a job (boom!), where instead of adapting equipment, Jon has simply adapted his working style with a perching stool in instances where others would stand.
 You beauty!
-Thanks for the stroke support, fellow survivors!
+Thanks for the considerate stroke support, fellow survivors!

 "A merry heart doeth good, like medicine"